DCS Project Administrator

 Lead the realignments and management of project budgets.

-Quickly respond to all other client requests and requirements as needed.
+Respond to all other client requests and requirements in a timely manner as needed.

 - Travel domestically and/or internationally as needed.